plausible/docs/docs/self-hosting.md

 ---

 :::note
 This section is for self-hosting our analytics on your server and managing your infrastructure (installation, maintenance, upgrades, server capacity, uptime, backup and so on).
 This is different from Plausible Analytics Cloud where we manage everything for your ease and convenience.
+[Take a look at the differences between Plausible Cloud and Self-Hosted](https://plausible.io/self-hosted-web-analytics).
 :::

 Plausible Analytics is designed to be self-hosted via Docker.
 You don't have to be a Docker expert